When is the best time to fly?

-Long, long before there was a Starbucks in Vienna there was a thriving coffee-house culture, where musicians (such as Beethoven and Mozart) would play, and writers and poets - and ordinary Viennese folk - would meet to drink coffee, eat Gebaeck (pastry), read newspapers and debate the issues of the day.
+Long, long before international coffee giants made their way to Vienna there was a thriving coffee-house culture, where musicians (such as Beethoven and Mozart) would play, and writers and poets - and ordinary Viennese folk - would meet to drink coffee, eat Gebaeck (pastry), read newspapers and debate the issues of the day.

 If some of these coffee houses with red plush and glittering chandeliers resemble palaces, they are nothing compared to the real palaces in Vienna.
-Austria's stately capital city was centre of the Habsburg Empire for more than 600 years and boasts the Hofburg (winter palace), Schönbrunn (summer palace) and the Spanish Riding School where the Lipizzaner horses live.
+Austria's stately capital city was centre of the Habsburg Empire for more than 600 years and boasts the Hofburg (winter palace), Schönbrunn (summer palace), which is a UNESCO World Heritage site and the Spanish Riding School where the Lipizzaner horses live.

-The top museums to visit are the Kunsthistorisches Museum (has the world's fourth-largest art collection); the Belvedere (once a palace, boasts collections by Gustav Klimt and Egon Schiele); and the Sigmund Freud Museum on Berggasse 19.
+The top museums to visit are the Kunsthistorisches Museum, which has the world's fourth-largest art collection; the Belvedere (once a palace, boasts collections by Gustav Klimt and Egon Schiele); and the Sigmund Freud Museum on Berggasse 19.
 The Naturhistorische Museum is said to be the finest natural history museum in the world.

 Getting around Vienna

-Vienna is easy to get around, with public transport system in the form of trams and metro lines stretching out to the suburbs.
+Vienna is easy to get around, with public transport system comprising of trams and metro lines stretching out to the suburbs.
 If you’re moving on to other cities such as Prague or Budapest, you can take a train or ride a ferry down the Danube River.

 Vienna insider information